 7. Filmmakers and game developers grant The Rangebow Festival the rights to exhibit the film and game at the Rangebow MicroFilm event.

-8. Filmmakers and game developers warrant that they have obtained all necessary permissions to enter this film/game, and that it does not infringe the rights of a third party in any way.
-Filmmakers and game developers indemnify and hold harmless The Rangebow Festival and its directors, producers, and sponsors against any claims caused by filmmakers’/game developers' failure to obtain necessary consents.
+8. Filmmakers and game developers warrant that they have obtained all necessary permissions to enter this film or game, and that it does not infringe the rights of a third party in any way.
+Filmmakers and game developers indemnify and hold harmless The Rangebow Festival and its directors, producers, and sponsors against any claims caused by filmmakers' or game developers' failure to obtain necessary consents.

 9. Submitting a short film or game does not guarantee screening or acceptance.
-If a film or game is selected for screening, the filmmaker will receive a confirmation email by 12 September 2025.
+If a film or game is selected for screening, the filmmaker or developer will receive a confirmation email by 21 September 2026.

-10. The festival may promote clips or stills from short listed entries on social media, with the filmmakers’/game makers' prior written permission.
+10. The festival may promote clips or stills from short listed entries on social media, with the filmmaker or game developers' prior written permission.

-11. Films submitted in a language other than English must include English subtitles.
+11. Films or games submitted in a language other than English must include English subtitles.

 12. All films and games will be scored by a panel of judges.
 The decision of the festival is final.

-13. The festival has the full right to select the films and games to be screened.
+13. The festival has the full right to select the films or games to be screened.
 No screening fees will be paid.

 14. Screening is scheduled during The Rangebow Festival program.
 In the unlikely event that the date and venue of the Rangebow MicroFilm event must be changed, filmmakers and game developers will be notified by email.

-15. The festival takes reasonable confidentiality precautions, and access to films and games is limited to competition administrators and others requiring access for judging or screening of entries.
+15. The festival takes reasonable confidentiality precautions, and access to entries is limited to competition administrators and others requiring access for judging or screening of entries.
 Filmmakers and game developers release The Rangebow Festival from any and all liability in the event of unauthorized access or copying of their entry during the competition process.

 16. The Rangebow MicroFilm entry fee is non-refundable.